 Rate of growth and spread

 Scotch thistle seeds can germinate at any time of the year, hence infestations consist of plants of various ages and sizes.
-There are two main periods of germination; late summer-autumn and late winter-spring.
+There are 2 main periods of germination — late summer-autumn and late winter-spring.

 Seedbank propagule persistence